KP-AROB/AROB-VINDR/README.md

 ## Usage

-To use the dataset class, you only need to instanciate it by giving it the loaded .csv file as a pandas DataFrame and the list of classes to keep in the Dataset.
+To use the dataset class, you only need to instanciate it by giving it the path to the .csv file (```data_dir```) and the list of classes to keep in the Dataset.

 ```python
 from dataset import VindrDicomDataset